JanBenisek/Azure-REST-API-workouts/README.md

 On top, we deploy it by using Azure pipelines.

 ### How get build infrastructure:
-  - Just run the `resources.azure-resources.sh` file
+  - Just run the `resources/azure-resources.sh` file
   - It also produces `key` and `url` used for connection
-  - For now, I upload the data manually to the container
+  - For now, the data are manually updated to the container

 ## Deploy the API
   - Build the webapp by running `resources/azure-deploy.sh` file